kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

 ## Sept.
 18th

-October 2ndted coding this screen in class.
+We started coding this screen in class.
 * For example, in my version:
   1. the mother (father) enters the bedroom
   2. She tell the daughters to get up (using messages).